Ancurio/mkxp/README.md

 * wma audio files
 * Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 8192 on modern cards)^

 ^ There is an exception to this, called *mega surface*.
 When a Bitmap bigger than the texture limit is created from a file, it is not stored in VRAM, but regular RAM.
 Its sole purpose is to be used as a tileset bitmap.
 Any other operation to it (besides blitting to a regular Bitmap) will result in an error.
-(This breaks SLLD after the professor's speech, Zeta after you leave the cave, but Pokemon Uranium seems to be fine as far as I've tested)

 ## Nonstandard RGSS extensions